-The rest of the lines in this example are the setup data.
-Starting in the first non-comment line above, nv (integer≤12) is the total number of staves per system.
-Each staff may contain either one or two voices.
+The rest of the lines in this example are the $setup\ data$.
+Starting in the first non-comment line above, nv (integer≤24) is the total number of staves per system.
+Each staff may contain either one or two voices, but the total number of voices at any one time may not exceed 24.

-noinst (integer \leq nv) is number of instruments.
+noinst (integer \(\)nv) is number of instruments.
 Each instrument has a unique name (see below), and any instrument with more than one staff will have its staves joined with a curly bracket.
 Usually there is only one staff per instrument and noinst=nv.
 There are two ways to assign more than one staff to one or more instruments.
 If only the first (lowest) instrument has more than one staff, such as in a score for piano and a solo instrument, simply make noinst<nv and any difference will show up in instrument 1, the bottom one in each system.
 For a more general distribution of staves among instruments, put a minus sign in front of noinst, and follow noinst with the number of staves in each instrument in succession, separated by spaces.
 These numbers must add up to nv or your computer will explode.
 For a typical example of keyboard music, see mwalmnd.pmx, in which nv=2 and noinst=1, producing two staves per system with a curly bracket at the left.